Nystagmus: How to deal with dancing eyes?

 We all take our eyes for granted.
 But we would have more appreciation for them if we knew what marvellous pieces of engineering they are.

-People often say that the eyes are the window to the soul.
+Eyes are marvellous pieces of engineering- they are the ‘window to the soul.’
 While modern science denies the existence of the soul, it does suggest that the eyes may have some insights into the working of the brain.

 Our eyes are moving every waking moment.
 Where most of these movements are intended under conscious control, in some people, these movements may happen involuntarily.
 If this sounds like you, then you may have nystagmus.